Is Your Electric Bill Too High? Here are 7 Tips to Lower Your Electric Bill

 In our day and age there are a million options when it comes to light bulbs.
 If you want to save 90% on your lighting fixture’s energy consumption you should consider LED bulbs.
 They’re more affordable than ever and they last for a very long time.
 As an added bonus they can save you money on your electric bill.

 As a college student I would wake up and pick out my clothes for the day (often from a laundry basket that I didn’t want to put away), my wrinkled shirt and pants were often victim of being thrown into the dryer to get the wrinkles out.
 Using the dryer for small loads or just overuse in general can cause your energy bill to rise.
-It’s best to use the dryer as it is intended.
+You can lower your electric bill by using the dryer as it is intended.

 You may not need an extra fridge in the garage and a T.V. in every room each with a console hooked up 24:7.
-One of the ways to lower that energy bill is to get rid of these excess appliances and devices.
+One of the ways to lower your electric bill is to get rid of these excess appliances and devices.
 You could even make some money if you sold them in a yard sale.

 It may be expensive to get your home’s heating and air fixed, but you’ll spend a significant amount of money trying to heat and cool your house with smaller units.
 Your best bet is to do all you can to have an HVAC professional fix your house’s central heat and air.
 You should also see about getting a smart control for your HVAC system.